cryspen/scalable-mls-id/draft-kiefer-light-mls.md

   and tree hashes on the co-path.
 - Partial Commit: A partial commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
-- Passive client: A passive, or light, client is a client that does not know the MLS tree but only its own path.
+- Light client: A light, or light, client is a client that does not know the MLS tree but only its own path.
-- Active client: An active client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.
+- Full client: An active client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.

 ## Protocol Changes Overview
-MLS groups that support passive clients must use the `light_clients` extension ({{light-mls-extension}}) in the required capabilities.
+MLS groups that support light clients must use the `light_clients` extension ({{light-mls-extension}}) in the required capabilities.
 When this extension is present in the group context, all messages, except for application messages, MUST use public messages.